 - Usually, there is an option to renew for another term.

 Permanent Life Insurance

-The Permanent Life Insurance does not expire and may often include cash accumulation account.
+The Permanent Life Insurance does not expire and may often include a cash accumulation account.
 So, a part of the premium that you pay for the policy goes into this cash account that accrues interest.
 When the policy matures, this accumulated fund is also paid out as a benefit.
 This type of policy covers you for life and you do not have to worry about renewal.
-Under this policy, there are 3 subcategories; universal life, variable life and whole life insurance policies.
+Under this policy, there are 3 subcategories; universal life, variable life, and whole life insurance policies.
 While whole life has less flexibility, you may discuss with your insurance company as to what suits you better.

 Then there are various policy riders that you may add to your policy as per your requirement as follows:

 Replacement of Income